-Until the 19th century, hot was officially used for medicinal purposes—specifically, for treating colds.
-Thanks to the beneficial cocoa butter in its composition and its warming properties, it soothes sore throats and improves overall well-being.
+Until the 19th century, hot chocolate was officially used for medicinal purposes—specifically to treat colds.
+Thanks to cocoa butter and its warming properties, it soothes sore throats and improves overall well-being.
 Regular consumption of this drink enhances mood, helps combat stress, and provides a boost of energy.
 Hot chocolate is particularly beneficial during mental exertion—it increases productivity, strengthens memory, and stimulates creative thinking.

 The calorie content of hot chocolate is around 77 kcal per 100 grams.
 When prepared at home, you can adjust its energy value to your liking.
-The lowest calorie version is made with milk, grated cocoa beans, and sugar (the least calories come from hot chocolate made with cocoa and sugar-free hot chocolate).
-In contrast, the energy value of a drink made from a whole chocolate bar can reach up to 190 kcal per 100 grams.
-This figure increases with the addition of extra ingredients (like honey or spices).
+The lowest-calorie versions use milk and grated cocoa beans and no added sugar.
+In contrast, a drink made from an entire chocolate bar can contain up to 190 kcal per 100 grams.
+This figure increases if you add extra ingredients such as honey or spices.

 Ingredients: 150 g chocolate bar; 1 liter milk; 1 vanilla pod; 1 cinnamon stick; sugar to taste; nutmeg to taste.